Boomer Volunteers Take on Passion Projects.

 By Tracy N. Coley

 Sandy Adams has long believed that her work should have purpose, that she should do good in the world and always leave things better than she found them.
-When she retired in 2013 as the physical education department chair and adaptive PE teacher in the Elbert County School System, she turned her full-time focus to something not just good, but really special.
+When she retired in 2013 as the physical education department chair and adaptive Physical Education teacher in the Elbert County School System, she turned her full-time focus to something not just good, but really special.
 She has created an innovative program for special needs students that has become a model for other school systems in Georgia.

-Up until 1994,10 years into her PE teaching at a local elementary school, Sandy only had one wheelchair-bound student who required special services.
+Up until 1994,10 years into her PE teaching at a local elementary school, Adams only had one wheelchair-bound student who required special services.
 She did everything possible to help the student, reaching out to the Regional Education Service Agency, which provides physical and occupational therapists, adaptive technology and equipment, and educational resources for students and families.

 Her passion for helping this one student, coupled with her and her husband Jeff’s involvement with special needs children at her church, opened the door to her position as adaptive PE teacher for the county.

 Over the next few years, her caseload began to grow as more students with special needs attended her adaptive PE program.
 She made her daily rounds to each of the county’s four elementary schools, and the middle and high schools.
 One of her first adaptive PE students at Blackwell Elementary was the irresistibly charming Bud McCall.